 In Silverchair’s Director of Semantic Technology, Rena Morse’s, own words:

 Quepid has been a game-changer for us in the arena of search relevancy testing.
 With Quepid, the team can see the impact of planned search tuning changes immediately instead of waiting until changes are made live.
 Quepid’s search version comparison capability also allows us to understand how potential downstream results may be affected by each change, so we can select the version that’s best for the product.
 We’ve solved and avoided numerous customer issues, and I’ve been able to feel more confident that my feedback on search quality directly funnels into our search relevancy algorithm.
 Thanks, Quepid!

 After numerous client success stories, like Silverchair’s, we’re extremely happy to be offering Quepid directly as a product to help other search teams execute.
 So do you wish you had more say in your site’s search results?
 Do you wish you had better tools to test search quality?
 Let us know if you’d like to try Quepid today.
 We’d love to have a chat about how you can try this exciting product.

-So to setup a time to get a demo and speak about how Quepid and OpenSource Connections can help with your relevancy problems!
+So contact us! to setup a time to get a demo and speak about how Quepid and OpenSource Connections can help with your relevancy problems!
 Come by Lucene Revolution to see me and hear Silverchair’s Rena Morse and I discuss how Quepid has fundamentally impacted how Silverchair has addressed their tough search problems.